malak33s/holbertonschool-higher_level_programming/python-hello_world/README.md

-readme root of directory project
+project hello world with python